Manage query pipeline configurations for commerce catalog content

 Query parameters

-Add query pipeline query parameters to ensure the query syntax is disabled and to enable partial match.
+Add query pipeline query parameters in the Advanced tab of your query pipeline to ensure the query syntax is disabled and to enable partial match.
 The query syntax should already be disabled by default, since most end users don’t know how to leverage it.
 As for the partial match feature, it allows your Commerce solution to return result list items which don’t contain all queried keywords.
-Also, to ensure queries target your commerce catalog, you must mention the catalog ID of the desired catalog to associate a commerce catalog with a query pipeline.
+Also, to ensure queries target your catalog entity, you must reference the catalog ID of the desired catalog entity to query your catalog entity content.
 Here are some common parameters:

 Commerce query parameters